wermos/Fast5x5/README.md

 Testing functionalities of the library is available through a set of unit tests.
 Prior running the tests you must build them with cmake.
-Building them require to build Boost.SIMD first.
+Building them require to install xsimd first.

 #### Additional dependencies